Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: [Grapple](#grapple)
 Range: Melee
-Targets: 1 enemy that you have [Grabbed](#grab)
+Targets: 1 foe that you have [Grabbed](#grab)
 Cost: 5 HP
 Damage: x1
-Effect: If this Ability hits, you and the target enemy move one Zone.
+Effect: If this Ability hits, you and the target foe move one Zone.
 This Ability ignores the Grab state's prohibition on movement.
 Description: Forcing a target you have in your grip to move with you.
 This could be as technical as applying a joint lock to force your target to move how you want, or as simple as bodily lifting your target.

 #### Chilling Bolt